Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-In AreaSearch's latest postcode level ATO data for financial year 2023, Bowenfels' median income among taxpayers is $39,759.
-The average income in the suburb is $50,119.
-Nationally, this is lower than average.
-In comparison, Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Bowenfels are approximately $43,282 (median) and $54,560 (average) as of September 2025.
-According to the 2021 Census, incomes in Bowenfels fall between the 1st and 3rd percentiles nationally.
-The $400 - 799 earnings band captures 30.5% of the community, with 630 individuals.
-This differs from regional levels where the $1,500 - 2,999 category predominates at 29.9%.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Bowenfels' median income among taxpayers is $39,759, with an average of $50,119.
+This is lower than the national average.
+Regional NSW has a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $43,282 (median) and $54,560 (average).
+The 2021 Census data shows that household, family, and personal incomes in Bowenfels fall between the 1st and 3rd percentiles nationally.
+The $400 - 799 earnings band captures 30.5% of the community, with 630 individuals, unlike regional levels where the $1,500 - 2,999 category predominates at 29.9%.
 Lower income households are prevalent, with 44.3% earning below $800 weekly, indicating affordability pressures for many residents.
-Housing affordability pressures are severe, with only 80.9% of income remaining, ranking at the 3rd percentile.
+Housing affordability pressures are severe, with only 80.9% of income remaining, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income